nikkoschy/jcdsol_enigma_finpro/README.md

 ## Model Limitation

-1. This model is limited to historical data that is available.
+1. The model used is limited to historical data that is available.
 2. The model predicts of customers' term deposit subscription within these conidtions of data and features within the observed data:
    - Customer age between 18-83 years old.
    - Marketing call contact duration up to 4199 seconds.